 The key to keeping the consumer happy is to reach them on platforms they use regularly, in a way that makes sense to them, is convenient and responds to an issue they are facing.
 If we’re talking tens of thousands of users in any one bank, or even numbers into the millions, it’s a feat to say the least.

+The personalization of financial services is, and will continue to be, the norm as customers expect institutions to exceed their expectations by receiving specialized treatment.
 So banks, large or small, international or local, need to get on board with personalization to stay in the ring and fight their corner to give the competition a run for their money.

 Necessary? undoubtedly.
 Possible? absolutely.
 As easy as A, B, C?
 It's a good place to start!